Canon EF-S 17-85mm f/4-5.6 USM IS - Review / Test Report - Analysis

-Typical for all zoom lenses the barrel distortions change to pincushion distortions
+Typical for all zoom lenses the barrel distortion changes to pincushion distortion

 when zooming towards the long end of the zoom range.
 At about 24mm both forces even

-out technically though there're still some wavy-like distortions left here.
+out technically though there is still some wavy-like distortion left here.
 At 50mm and

-85mm the level of pincushion distortions remain relatively slight so for most of the
+85mm the level of pincushion distortion remains relatively slight so for most of the

 zoom range the performance is actually pretty decent.